bigtoga/Examples/Python/Pandas/Pivots and Unstacking/Pandas melt and unpivoting a dataframe.md

 #    sort of like a SQL union
 pd.melt(df, id_vars=['A'], value_vars=['B', 'C'])
 ```
+Now we have two columns in the value_vars thus "number of rows returned" is now (number of columns in value_vars) * (number of rows in the dataframe) = 6
 |   	|  A 	| variable | value |
 |---	|---	|---	|---	|
 | 0 |   a	|   B	|   1	|